rtm/js-pick-notation/js-pick-operator.md

 # The JavaScript "Pick"  Operator

 This document proposes a "pick" operator for JavaScript.
-In a nutshell, the pick operator allows deconstruction into objects, rather than variables.
+In a nutshell, the pick operator allows deconstruction into objects, rather than variables (although it also does more).
 It is represented by the sharp sign.

 This proposal does not offer new functionality.
 It is intended to allow common cases for object property manipulation to be written more succinctly.

-### Simple example
+### Real simple example

 Create an object containing the values of the `a` and `b` properties from object `o`: